ScottMorse/bun-workspaces/README.md

 bw run lint --args="--my-appended-args" # Add args to each script call bw run lint --args="--my-arg=<workspace>" # Use the workspace name in args

+# Run an inline command from the workspace directory
+bw run "echo 'this is my inline script for <workspace>'" --inline

 # Show usage (you can pass --help to any command)
 bw help
 bw --help